 “It’s so ridiculous.
 Just ask Schefter what I texted him when he somehow got my number and texted me.
 I didn’t respond to Dianna Russini, but I would say the same thing that I told Schefty: ‘Lose my number,’” said Rodgers, continuing his recent crusade against league insiders and their supposed “sources.”
 “It’s like I had a sheet of paper when I met with the Jets and said, ‘Sign these people.’
 That’s not the reality.”

 Rodgers has been critical of Schefter before, blasting him for misreporting details of his recent “darkness” retreat.
 “There’s an inner circle and in my inner circle, nobody talks to [NFL Network’s] Ian Rapoport or Adam Schefter,” said Rodgers at the time.
 “I have no problem with Ian Rapoport, Schefter, I think they’re really good at their jobs.
 When it comes to me, they don’t know s---.
 They really don’t.”

 Schefter responded on Twitter, posting a screengrab of their last text exchange, confirming Rodgers did indeed tell him to lose his number.

-After weeks of keeping us in the dark (no pun intended), Rodgers finally gave us the headline we were all waiting for, though, in absorbing the news of his departure from Green Bay.
-Many tuning into McAfee’s live stream — which exceeded half-a-million viewers — were more focused on his sweatshirt, amused by what appeared to be a food stain on his right chest.
+Rodgers, after weeks of keeping us in the dark (no pun intended), finally gave us the headline we were all waiting for, though in absorbing the news of his departure from Green Bay, many tuning into McAfee’s live stream—which exceeded half-a-million viewers—were more focused on his sweatshirt, amused by what appeared to be a food stain on his right chest.

 LISTEN on the Audacy App